 In This Section

 Baby Cafés are held weekly and take place in easy access venues such as community centres and church halls.
-57% of mums who visit the Baby Café do so more than once and 38% visit five or more times.
+Expectant and new mums, their babies and partners, family members and friends can benefit from new friendships with other parents, and expert support and guidance on breastfeeding.
+36% of mums who visit Baby Café do so more than once and 8% visit six or more times, benefitting from an ongoing model of social support.

 Helping to meet breastfeeding targets at 6-8 weeks